The FP&A Trends Webinar. Five Critical Roles for Building a World-Class FP&A Team

-By Thomas Lundell, Director FP&A at NetApp
+By Thomas Lundell, Finance Director and Chief of Staff at NetApp

 For quite some time CFOs and the finance community have been talking about transforming the finance function, becoming better business partners and focusing on the value-add, strategic activities.

 At the core of that transformation is FP&A, as activities like business planning, business unit strategy, investment allocation and predictive analytics become important to fulfil finance’s new, expanded position within the company.

 But to do that, FP&A itself must transform and change from its traditional flux analysis and flash reports to a much more modern and cutting edge department within the company.
 When starting to embark on your own FP&A Transformation journey, there are a couple of principles you need to keep in mind.

 First, there isn’t a one-size fit all optimal FP&A operating model that all companies in all industries should implement.
 Personally, I have worked in finance in FMCG, Consumer Durables and Silicon Valley IT.
 It would not be possible to run the same finance operating model in all those companies at the various life-cycle and maturity stages there were in.
 The industries and companies were at very different levels of maturity, complexity, growth, and the technological capabilities were very different.
 So you need to make a proper assessment and decide on a model that is right for your specific company.

 Second, you need to articulate the future operating model (see figure 1), what your new FP&A department will look like in a future state and what your key focus areas will be.
 If you only articulate what FP&A is not going to be doing, (for instance no flash reports, accruals, or expense reclasses) your transformation will be materially slowed down or impossible.
 Your team may even fear that they are losing their jobs and will actively work to resist your transformation efforts.
 Transforming FP&A needs to be a positive thing that will allow FP&A to take on an even more strategic role within your company.